 The Bottom Line

-A 3-day full body workout is an efficient way of achieving strength and muscle gains.
+A three-day full-body workout is an efficient way to achieve strength and muscle gains.
 It targets all the muscle groups while allowing you to rest.
-The 3-day split is a flexible routine that fits into a hectic work-life schedule.
-To get the best results, one should incorporate diet and other healthy habits.
-Most importantly, one should pay attention to their body’s needs and rest when necessary.
+The three-day split is a flexible routine that can fit into a hectic work-life schedule.
+To get the best results, you need to incorporate a healthy diet.
+Most importantly, you need to pay attention to the needs of your body and rest when necessary.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!